vvolkl/key4hep-doc/examples/clic.md

 processors as well.

 The ``CLICPerformance`` repository contains the steering and input files.

 ```bash
 git clone https://github.com/iLCSoft/CLICPerformance
 ```

 ## Simulation

-Now we can already simulate a few events
+Now we can already simulate a few events:

 ```bash
 cd CLICPerformance/clicConfig